ibm-cloud-docs/cephaas/setup-terraform.md

 {: #terraform-setup-next}

 Now that you successfully created your first {{site.data.keyword.cephaas_short}} deployment instance with Terraform on {{site.data.keyword.cloud_notm}}, you can choose between the following tasks:

+* Create new volume or host
+* List the available volumes or hosts
+* Retrieve all volumes or hosts
+* Modify volume or host details
+* Map or unmap volume to host
+* Delete a volume or hosts